 Related: See more shaggy haircuts.

-A wolf cut with choppy layers may be the next haircut to try for a new fun style.
-A medium haircut is perfect to add shagginess for a messy yet easily styled cut.
+A wolf cut with choppy layers may be the next haircut to try for a new, fun style.
+A medium haircut adds shagginess for a messy yet easily styled cut.

 A mullet wolf cut for straight hair is a great option to add texture and volume to finer hair.
 Adding a lot of layers looks great on a mullet haircut and gives a shag effect similar to a Miley Cyrus cut.